This article was updated on December 6th, 2022

 When your dog is stumbling and falling over this can be very scary.
-I see many dogs with balance issues and losing balance in their back legs in my clinic each week.
+I see many dogs with balance issues and losing balance in their hind legs (back legs) in my clinic each week.
 Many people wonder if their dog has had stroke causing these or some other neurological issue.
 Many of my pet parents want to know what they can do at home to help their dog feel much better and return to normal.
 If your dog is losing balance, we can help.

 Top Reasons for a Dog Losing Balance and Falling Over

 These are some of the most common reasons that your dog is losing balance and falling over.
 While many of these may need lifelong treatment to help your dog be able to walk normally again, some can also be life threatening and you need to see your vet.